anjukan/anjukan.github.io/_posts/2019-07-01-Building-in-Scalability---Exchange-in-Singapore.markdown

 Building Data Genome Project</a> looks to provide an open-access benchmarking dataset of non-residential buildings to the research community.
 It currently features hourly whole building electrical meter data for one year for 507 buildings.
 I would like to extend this dataset to include further meter data including zonal temperature, detailed HVAC meter data and weather and occupancy data.
 This will allow me to test the feature assessment methodology I have developed for scalability and robustness.
-The Building Data Genome Project is open-access so anyone is welcome to add new datasets to it or use it for your own research or academic purposes. </p>
+The Building Data Genome Project is open-access so anyone is welcome to add new datasets to it or use it for your own research or academic purposes.
+If you'd like to know more or contribute, please get in touch! </p>

 </div>